yuribett/letseat/README.md

 # Let's Eat

-### Let's Eat is an app to democrately decide where to lunch with your friends
+### Let's Eat is an app to democrately decide where to eat with your friends

 ## Prerequisites